-In order to route the messages from source to destination, we employ the deterministic routing scheme of Lenzen for the CLIQUE model~\cite{Lenzen2013Optimal}.
-Specifically, Lenzen shows that if each vertex is the source and destination of at most $n$ messages, each of which can be transmitted across a single edge in a single round, then all messages can be routed from source to destination in $O(1)$ rounds deterministically.
+Since each vertex is the source and destination of $O(n)$ messages each of length $O(n^{r-2+1/(r+1)})$, all messages can be routed deterministically using a straightforward generalization of Lenzen's routing~\cite{Lenzen2013Optimal} in $O(n^{r-2+1/(r+1)}/\log n)$ rounds of the CLIQUE model.\footnote{Lenzen~\cite{Lenzen2013Optimal} showed that if each vertex is the source and destination of at most $n$ messages, each of which can be transmitted across a single edge in a single round, then all messages can be routed from source to destination in $O(1)$ rounds deterministically.
 This result can be adapted to our setting (where individual messages cannot be transmitted in a single round) in a straightforward way.
 Specifically, we break an execution up into phases, where each phase simulates an execution of Lenzen's algorithm.
 Whenever Lenzen's algorithm transmits a message $M$ from a vertex $v$ to a vertex $u$, we send the message in $O(\abs{M}/\log n)$ rounds of CLIQUE.
-Thus, the total number of rounds to route messages with each vertex the source and destination of at most $n$ messages is $O(\abs{M}/\log n)$.
-Since in our algorithm, each vertex is the source and destination of $O(n^{4/3})$ messages of length $O(n^{r-2})$, we require $O(n^{1/3})$ phases of $O(n^{r-2}/\log n)$ rounds for a total running time of $O(n^{r-5/2}/\log n)$ rounds.
-We summarize the algorithm as Algorithm~\ref{alg:clique}.
+Thus, the total number of rounds to route messages with each vertex the source and destination of at most $n$ messages is $O(\abs{M}/\log n)$.} Once each vertex $i$ has received all such messages, it can reconstruct $E_i$, from which $i$ can output all present simplices from $T_i$, as required. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:clique-ub}] Consider an execution of the \textsc{EnumerateTriangles} procedure (Algorithm~\ref{alg:clique}).
-We first observe that vertex $i$ sends each $b_{i, j}$ to $\abs{I_{i,j}} = O(n^{1/3})$ destinations, and $i$ does this for $n-1$ different values of $j$.
-Thus, $i$ is the source of $O(n^{4/3})$ messages, each of length $O(n^{r-2})$.